johnnydldev/Data_Structures_Java/README.md

 StackReverse: return a new stack with its items reversed, from last to first.
 ```

-**List** created with arrays this structure have the following methods to use:
+**List** created with arrays this structure has the following methods to use:
 ```

 Constructor: Allow you create a list of 100 size or custom size specify inner the overload method.